-The optical interface for both spectrometers are fiber-optic cables or probes which are available in a variety of configurations.
+The optical interface for both spectrometers are fibre-optic cables or probes which are available in a variety of configurations.
 Either of these spectrometers can be integrated as an OEM module or within a laboratory or rackmount housing.
 The rackmount housing option facilitates arrayed instruments for environments where high resolution is needed over a large spectral range or multiple reductant measurements are desired within a process.
-Frequently, instruments configured for plasma diagnostics and endpoint detection are intensity calibrated using a NIST traceable calibration source and the calibration services Avantes has available.
+Frequently, instruments configured for plasma diagnostics and endpoint detection are intensity-calibrated using a NIST-traceable calibration source and the calibration services Avantes has available.

 Below are some detailed application notes on various uses of spectroscopy in the lighting industry.